kesslern/recipes/sides/cornbread.md

 - 6 tbsp shortening
 - Chopped jalapenos (optional)

+#### Steps

-Put shortening/oil/fat in large cast iron, place in oven and preheat oven to 425.
+1. Put shortening/oil/fat in large cast iron, place in oven and preheat oven to 425.

-Mix dry ingredients in largish bowl.
+2. Mix dry ingredients in largish bowl.

-Add egg and milk, mix together well.
+3. Add egg and milk, mix together well.

-Pour into the skillet once it's finished preheating, return to oven and bake about 20 min.
+4. Pour into the skillet once it's finished preheating, return to oven and bake about 20 min.